neblic/platform/docs/content/learn/collector.md

 * Binaries can be found on the [GitHub releases](https://github.com/neblic/platform/releases) page.
 * Containers are available on the [GitHub packages](https://github.com/neblic/platform/pkgs/container/otelcol) page.

-You can see what other components are included in its [ocb configuration file](https://github.com/neblic/platform/blob/main/dist/otelcol/ocb.yaml).
+You can see what other components are included in its ocb configuration file (see [Appendix A](#appendix-a)).
 If you want to build your own OpenTelemetry Collector with the Neblic `Control Plane` server and additional components, you can check [this](../how-to/build-your-own-collector.md) page.

 !!! note
     Since Neblic's `Control Plane` server is the central point where all `Samplers` register and where clients connect to configure them, it is not recommended to run multiple collectors (e.g. as an agent in each host) running in the same cluster.
 If you do so, you will have to connect to multiple locations to configure your `Samplers`.